GioKvirika/MovieManagementApp/README.md

 I wrote this application mainly for learning purposes for myself.
 Now I am sharing this project with same goal in mind - however for others.
-I hope this project will be interesting for those who are interested how to create such type of application using the same technology stack.
+I hope this project will be interesting for those who are interested in how to create these types of applications.

-The code is documented to a certain extent, to help those trying to understand how the project is implemented.
+The code is documented to a certain extent.

 It is assumed that the reader has at least some basic familiarity with the technologies used in this project in order to fully benefit from reading it.

-Also since this project was mainly for learning purposes (also for others), I have not used front end frameworks, since this way I believe readers can better see how to implement such project fully themselves (without dependencies on other frameworks).
+I decided not to use front end frameworks, because since this is also for learning means mainly, readers will be able to see how to implement such project without dependencies on other frameworks.

 # Some Screenshots